Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Results and discussion

-As shown in the phase-space diagram in \cref{fig:phase_space}-left, the members of the core are gravitationally bound to the most massive dark matter halo.
-Interestingly, we also find several massive galaxies with the same redshift as the core out to a projected radius of $R_{\rm proj}\sim3\,{\rm pMpc}$.
+As shown in the phase-space diagram in \cref{fig:phase_space} (left), the members of the core are gravitationally bound to the most massive dark matter halo.
+Interestingly, we also found several massive galaxies with the same redshift as the core out to a projected radius of $R_{\rm proj}\sim3\,{\rm pMpc}$.
 This projected radius corresponds to a radius of $\sim15\,{\rm cMpc}$, aligning with the expected effective radius of a Coma-like cluster progenitor at $z\sim3.5$ \citep{Chiang2013cluster}.
-The estimated most massive halo mass of $\log(M_{h}/{\rm M_\odot})=13.2\pm0.3$ is also consistent with the expectation of a Coma-like progenitor at $z\sim3.5$.
-Together with the size and mass of the Cosmic Vine, all evidence suggests it will evolve to a massive galaxy cluster with $\log(M_{h}/{\rm M_{\odot}})>15$ at redshift $z\sim0$.
-Furthermore, we show the centres of each of the identified subgroups in \cref{fig:phase_space}-right.
-Two subgroups are enveloped within the escape velocity curves, and the third subgroup (Halo 4) is just above the velocity curve.
+The most massive halo mass estimated at $\log(M_{\rm h}/{\rm M_\odot})=13.2\pm0.3$ is also consistent with the expectation of a Coma-like progenitor at $z\sim3.5$.
+Together with the size and mass of the Cosmic Vine, all evidence suggests it will evolve to a massive galaxy cluster with $\log(M_{\rm h}/{\rm M_{\odot}})>15$ at redshift $z\sim0$.
+Furthermore, we show the centres of each of the identified subgroups in \cref{fig:phase_space} (right).
+Two subgroups are enveloped within the escape velocity curves, while the third subgroup (Halo 4) is just above the velocity curve.
 This could indicate that the three subgroups are infalling clumps, which will eventually merge with the core.
 We note that massive galaxies not bound to the core are a part of the filamentary large structure that connects the core and subgroups of the Cosmic Vine.

 We also note that the 3D separation between the core of the Cosmic Vine and the Leaf is $\sim87.4\,{\rm cMpc}$.
 While this distance is larger than the expected extent of a single forming galaxy cluster at $z\sim3.5$ \citep{Muldrew2015cluster,Chiang2017cluster}, it is well within the expected size of a filamentary structure of galaxy protoclusters similar to the Hyperion super-protocluster \citep{Cucciati2018,Ata2022cluster}.